zozidalom/vproxy/README.md

 If no subnet is configured, the local default network proxy request will be used.
 When the local machine sets the priority `Ipv4`/`Ipv6` and the priority is `Ipv4`, it will always use `Ipv4` to make requests (if any).

 - When using passwordless authorization, if an IP whitelist exists, only authorized IPs can pass the request.
-- Add -session-id to the username, where session is a fixed value and ID is an arbitrary random value.
+- Append `-session-id` to the username, where session is a fixed value and ID is an arbitrary random value (e.g., `username-session-123456`).
 Keep the Session ID unchanged to use a fixed IP.

 ```shell
 $ vproxy -h